-Depending on the information received, the police conducts criminal investigations, which involve the expenditure of public resources.
+Depending on the information that has been received, the police conducts criminal investigations, which involve the expenditure of public resources.
 And therefore, a person may be charged with an offence of “public mischief” if they make a false representation or statement before the police about any act or event that has or will occur.
-It is also an offence when false statements of such severity are shared with some other member of the public and if that member ultimately conveys those statements to a police officer.
+It is also an offence when false statements of such severity are shared with some other member of the public, and if that member ultimately conveys those statements to a police officer.
 In such a case, the offence will be charged against the person who acted as the original source of wrongful information.

 Public Mischief of “making false statement” is a summary offence under Section 547B of Crimes Act 1900, and involves significant penalties as explained in the section below.

 If you or someone you know has been charged with “making a false statement” under the offence of Public Mischief, then it is advisable that you contact an expert criminal defence lawyer to get you through this legal issue.
 You can easily find some of the best ones at

 Benjamin Leonardo – The Defenders, is a leading criminal law firm in Sydney.
 Book a consultation today for reliable and honest legal advice regarding your penalty options in this offence or in any other criminal offence.

 Public Mischief of “making a false statement” to the police is recognised as a summary offence in the Legislation.
 A conviction against this charge in the Local court attracts a maximum penalty of 12 months of imprisonment and/or a fine of $5,500.